 A master’s degree takes anywhere from 18 months to three years to complete, depending on the program and credits required for successful completion.
 A master’s degree program can require 36 to 54 credit hours in order to earn the degree.
 Many schools offer programs that include accelerated, online, and night classes to accommodate working students and make it easier for them to attend classes in pursuit of a degree.

-The application process for a master’s is similar to that of a bachelor’s, but you typically need a completed bachelor’s degree with at least a C average in order to apply for a master’s.
-Some schools accept extensive work experience in a given field in lieu of a bachelor’s degree, but it’s easier to gain acceptance when you’ve already taken classes as an undergraduate and earned your bachelor’s.
+The application process for a master’s degree is similar to that of a bachelor’s degree program, but you typically need a completed bachelor’s degree with at least a C average in order to apply for a master’s degree.
+Some schools accept extensive work experience in a given field in lieu of a bachelor’s degree, but it’s easier to gain acceptance when you’ve already taken classes as an undergraduate and earned your bachelor’s degree.
 Other items you’ll need to prepare for your application include: